lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     The system was created by temperature annealing using another force field (|download_SiO.1990.vashishta|), therefore the structure is slightly
     different to what is expected from the reaxff force field.
-    For instance, the average bond lengths, angles, or charges can be expected to be slightly different, and the structure will need to be relaxed again using reaxff.
+    For instance, the average bond lengths, angles, and charges are likely to be different, and the structure needs to be relaxed again using reaxff.

     If you are interested, the input file used for creating the initial topology is